Lennie James: Career

-James stars as Dr. Boyle on the medical drama Critical, also created by Mercurio, which debuted on Sky 1 in February 2015.
+James stars as Glenn Boyle on the medical drama Critical which debuted on Sky 1 in February 2015.
 He spent nearly a year away from his home in Los Angeles to film the series.
 Each episode takes place in "real time," with the medical staff having to save a life in an hour.
 James spent a week shadowing doctors at a London hospital to prepare for the role.

-James said his favorite television show of all time is the 1980s police drama Hill Street Blues, telling the Daily Express, "It’s the one that spawned every other show.
+James said his favourite television show is the 1980s police drama Hill Street Blues, telling the Daily Express, "It’s the one that spawned every other show.
 It’s the Muhammad Ali or Pelé of television shows."